Kubernetes: Concepts

 Kubernetes defines a set of building blocks ("primitives") that collectively provide mechanisms that deploy, maintain, and scale applications based on CPU, memory or custom metrics.
 Kubernetes is loosely coupled and extensible to meet the needs of different workloads.
 The internal components as well as extensions and containers that run on Kubernetes rely on the Kubernetes API.

 The platform exerts its control over compute and storage resources by defining resources as objects, which can then be managed as such.

 Kubernetes follows the primary/replica architecture.
 The components of Kubernetes can be divided into those that manage an individual node and those that are part of the control plane.

 Control plane

-The Kubernetes master node handles the Kubernetes control plane of the cluster, managing its workload and directing communication across the system.
-The Kubernetes control plane consists of various components such as TLS encryption, RBAC, and a strong authentication method, network separation, each its own process, that can run both on a single master node or on multiple masters supporting high-availability clusters.
+The Kubernetes control plane manages its workload and directs communication across the system.
+It consists of various components such as TLS encryption, role-based access control (RBAC) and a strong authentication method, network separation, each its own process, that can run both on a single node or on multiple nodes supporting high-availability clusters.
 The various components of the Kubernetes control plane are as follows.